rosshendrickson-wf/dulynoted/README.md

 consumer can decide how to process that

 Transaction mode is  30/50 commits/second

-Less Contentios mode is ~800 commits/second
+Less contentious mode with incrementing ids as fast as possible is ~800 commits/second

 # General TODO